Srishti-j18/TaskGenie/README.md

 ## Features

-- **User Authentication**: Keep task data private with secure login/signup functionality.
+- **User Authentication**: Keep task data private with secure login/signup and logout functionality.

 - **List Management**:  Create, edit, and delete lists, tailoring your workspace to your needs.